Aztech-Lab/EZ_Blender/README.md

 (will update later)

-(we are currently dealing with massive affiliation shifting, code will be released according to the policy of data disclosure from our collaborators)
+(we are currently dealing with massive affiliation shifting (4 major authors), code will be released according to the policy of data disclosure from our new collaborators)